-19 Debentures No. 5/2022 Subordinated and unsecured debentures in registered name form with debentureholder representative per unit will be equivalent to the difference between the face value per unit and the offering value per unit (yield to maturity will be equivalent to the discount rate of 2.67% per year).
+19 Debentures No. 5/2022 Subordinated and unsecured debentures in registered name form with debentureholder representative

+Offering Institutional investors Outstanding debenture value Baht 1,000 million Issue Date December 9, 2022 Interest Payment Date No interest payment date throughout the period of the debenture, all returns per unit will be equivalent to the difference between the face value per unit and the offering value per unit (yield to maturity will be equivalent to the discount rate of 2.67% per year).
+Issue Rating "A+" by TRIS Ratings Limited